Novarupta (band): Standalone tracks

 Novarupta has released three standalone tracks on April 1 in consecutive years: "The Colour Void" (2019), "Wear You Down" (2020), and "Satanic Volcanic" (2021).
 Originally created as a lighthearted experiment, "The Colour Void" began as a spontaneous recording session, which Stjernfeldt later decided to release as an April Fool’s Day joke.
 The tradition continued in subsequent years, with each track serving as a form of experimental release outside the main discography.
 While the songs are not humorous in content, Stjernfeldt has described them as a "meta-joke"—an extension of the Novarupta universe that does not affect the core conceptual narrative.

 Musical Style and Themes

 Novarupta blends elements of post-metal, sludge, and atmospheric metal.
 Each album is structured around a classical element and includes collaborations with various guest vocalists, each contributing lyrics and vocal performances that match the thematic content of the music.
 Stjernfeldt composes and performs the instrumental portions, often producing the albums himself.

 Live Performances

 Although originally conceived as a studio project, Novarupta has performed live on select occasions.
 The first performance took place on 8 November 2019 and involved a 12-person lineup, including four instrumentalists and eight guest vocalists who rotated performances, reflecting the collaborative nature of the studio album.
 The second performance was part of Suicide Records' "15 Years of Mayhem" festival, that took place on 15 October 2021.
-The third, and final, performance for Novarupta will take place on 8 November 2025.
+The third, and final, performance for Novarupta took place on 8 November 2025, at Monument 031 in Gothenburg, with Voldet and Division of Laura Lee as supports.
+In total 19 people (10 instrumentalists and 9 vocalists) performed during Novarupta's final show.